h3xar0n/my_security_plus/README.md

 #### Removable media control
 #### Advanced malware tools
 #### Patch management tools
+* Patch management software will help roll out patches onto the network.
+* Automatic updates shouldn’t be used on corporate networks if they will interfere with productivity and network consistency, so patch management is a better solution.
+* Scanning all machines for patches every day will slow down production, whereas patch management is more optimized.
 #### UTM
 #### DLP
 #### Data execution prevention